21st Workshop on Multiword Expressions (MWE 2025)

 - Non-archival submissions of abstracts describing relevant research presented/published elsewhere which will not be included in the MWE proceedings.

-Papers should be submitted via the workshop’s submission page (TBD).
+Papers should be submitted via the OpenReview submission page.
 Please choose the appropriate submission format (archival/non-archival).
 Archival papers with existing reviews will also be accepted through the ACL Rolling Review.
 Submissions must follow the ACL stylesheet.
 For further information on this initiative, please refer to NAACL 2025

 TBD